 I know.
 So many times we are told by bloggers, family, friends or whoever that we should only be worried about getting rid of all of our debt to become debt free.
 The vast majority never mention worrying about your credit score.

-“You don’t need a high credit score if you’re debt free.”
+“You don’t need a high credit score (Six Dollar Family) if you’re debt free.”